Aimia accepts Air Canada’s sweetened $450-million bid for Aeroplan

-A consortium led by Air Canada has reached a deal to acquire the Aeroplan loyalty program from Aimia Inc.
+A consortium led by Air Canada has reached a deal to buy back Aeroplan from Aimia Inc., giving the airline a running start as it builds its own loyalty program designed to have the size and scope of those owned by its global rivals.

-The group, which includes TD Bank, CIBC and Visa Canada Corp., has agreed to pay $450 million in cash and assume the approximately $1.9-billion liability associated with Aeroplan miles customers have accumulated.
+Fifteen months after announcing it would end its relationship with Aeroplan – the loyalty program created inside Air Canada in 1984 and spun out as a separate company in 2005 – Air Canada sweetened an earlier cash offer to buy the Aeroplan business to $450-million plus the assumption of $1.9-billion in Aimia liabilities.
+Tuesday’s deal, which still needs to be approved by shareholders, ends a series of negotiations that included Aimia signing up other Canadian airline partners for Aeroplan after rejecting earlier bids of $250-million and $325-million.

-“We are pleased to see that an agreement in principle has been reached as Aeroplan members can continue to earn and redeem with confidence,” Air Canada chief executive Calin Rovinescu said in a statement on behalf of the consortium Tuesday.
+The deal ends a saga that began in May, 2017, when Air Canada said it would end its long-standing agreement with Aeroplan the same year, sending Aimia’s shares plummeting 63 per cent in one day.
+The airline announced its original offer with credit card partners Canadian Imperial Bank of Commerce, Toronto-Dominion Bank and Visa Canada Corp. to buy back the business in July.

 Welcome to The Globe and Mail’s comment community.
 This is a space where subscribers can engage with each other and Globe staff.
 Non-subscribers can read and sort comments but will not be able to engage with them in any way.
 Click here to subscribe.